You can contact us as follows:

 Session cookies are used to uniquely assign to you or your Internet browser information stored on the webserver that are necessary when accessing the website (e.g. the online shop) during a web session (e.g. so that the contents of the shopping basket are not lost).
 Session cookies are deleted after closing your Internet browser.
 Permanent cookies are used to save your preferences (e.g. preferred language) over several independent accesses to our website, i.e. even after closing your Internet browser or to enable automatic login.
 Permanent cookies are deleted according to the settings of your Internet browser (e.g. one month after your last visit).
 By using our website and the corresponding functions (e.g. language selection or auto login) you agree to the use of permanent cookies.

-You can delete existing cookies in your Internet browser at any time, and deactivate the setting of additional cookies in your browser settings.
+You can delete current session or existing cookies in your Internet browser at any time, and deactivate the setting of additional cookies in your browser settings.
 However, deactivation may affect the functionality you enjoy on our website.

 Tracking pixel (e.g. pixel tags, web beacons, clear GIFS, or canvas) are small graphics (e.g. 1x1 pixel) that are loaded into your Internet browser when you open our website or HTML emails.
 Our webserver (the webserver of our hoster respectively) logs information (e.g. date and time of your web visit or your opening of the HTML e-mail) about your web access each time your Internet browser or e-mail program loads a tracking pixel.
 The tracking pixel also enables the transmission of browser data, such as information about the device you are using to access the website (e.g. screen resolution or IP address).